ojoaovvictor/ojoaovvictor/README.md

 - 👋 Hi, I’m @ojoaovvictor
 - 👀 I'm interested in becoming a web developer
 - 🌱 I’m currently learning HTML 5, CSS3, JAVASCRIPT
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me by my e-mail
+- 📫 How to reach me: my e-mail
-- 😄 Pronouns: he
-- ⚡ Fun fact: ...

 <!---
 ojoaovvictor/ojoaovvictor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.